-In order to make withdrawal as easy and comfortable as possible, detox in a certified and accredited rehabilitation facility is strongly recommended.
+To make withdrawal as comfortable as possible, those who are struggling with benzo addiction should always detox in a certified and accredited rehabilitation facility.

 The Importance of Benzo Detox

 One’s ability to independently quit an abused substance is one of the biggest fallacies of addiction.
-Put plainly, addiction is not a choice, and addicts cannot quit alone.
-This is especially true of brain-altering medications like benzos; benzo detox can be quite dangerous and requires medical supervision in order to guarantee patient safety.
+After all, addiction is a disease, not a choice.
+And addicts cannot stop without help.
+This is especially true of brain-altering medications like benzos.

 Undergoing Benzo Detox

-Detox, short for detoxification, is what most rehab facilities call the first stage in inpatient rehabilitation.
-This begins as soon as patients are admitted, and is often undertaken away from other recovering addicts without access to distractions, like music, television, or Internet access.
-This allows patients to work one-on-one with medical staff to focus on nothing but recovery.
+Detoxification (detox) is almost always the first stage in inpatient rehabilitation.
+Once patients enter treatment, they start with a private detox experience, removed from others in recovery.
+Distractions like music, television, or Internet access are also cut off.
+This allows patients to work one-on-one with the medical staff to focus on nothing but recovery.

-This time can be unpleasant, but appropriate supervision can make this easier.
-Doctors and nurses will provide healthy food, adequate hydration, and medications to minimize withdrawal symptoms as necessary.
-Detox programs can span from three days to a week or more, and are generally customized based on a patient’s unique needs.
+Doctors and nurses keep patients fed, hydrated, and properly medicated to minimize withdrawal symptoms during the time spent in detox.
+Most detox programs span from three days to a week or more and are generally customized based on a patient’s unique needs.

-How your benzo detox time period will proceed depends on your specific benzo addiction and the severity of your dependency.
+The length of time your benzo detox takes will depend on your specific benzo addiction and the severity of your dependency.
 However, programs follow one of two pathways.